drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Character creation

 Now we will define the characters of this story.
-To do this we will define in the `/values/characters.ts` file the characters that we will be using.
+To do this, we will define in the `/values/characters.ts` file the characters that we will be using.
 For more information on how to create and use characters you can consult: [Characters](/start/character.md)

 What does `mc` mean? `mc` is a common abbreviation for "Main Character".
 It is a common practice in visual novels to use `mc` as the main character's name.